daolicloud/daolinet-openstack/README.md

 DaoliNet for Lightweight Docker Networking
 =================

-DaoliNet is a Software Defined Networking (SDN) system that is designed for lightweight network connections for Docker containers, with high availability, performance efficiency and scale-out.
+DaoliNet is a Software Defined Networking (SDN) system that is designed to provide efficient and dynamic connection for Docker containers, which is suitable for the lightweight and ephemeral nature of micro-servicing workloads of Docker containers.

 Top-Level Features
 ------------------
-* Resource efficient connection for Docker containers: Connection of containers does not consume server resource when the containers are not in active communication.
+* Resource efficient connection: Connection of containers does not consume server resource when the containers are not in active communication.
 You get more out of your server resource.

-* Docker servers can be distributed anywhere: Docker servers can be laptops or PCs inside the firewalls of your office or home, servers in your own datacenter, or virtual machines in public clouds such as AWS.
+* Distribution anywhere: Docker servers can be laptops or PCs inside the firewalls of your office or home, servers in your own datacenter, or virtual machines in public clouds such as AWS.
 Trans-datacenter traffic is always encrypted.

 * Network virtualization: A container can keep IP address unchanged after moving physical locations.

-* Multi-tenancy network isolation: Networks of different tenants are completely isolated from one another.
+* Multi-tenancy isolation: Networks of different tenants are completely isolated from one another.

 * Pure software implementation using Open-V-Switch (OVS): Providing network functions as distributed switches, routers, gateways and firewalls.
 System deployment in a plug-n-play simplicity.